RubenVerster/zepz-tha/README.md

 No extra setup require, just `npm i` to install all dependencies.

+There will be some errors and warnings in the terminal after installing.
+That's because CRA is an absolute mess and I don't have time to fix it.
+It's just a warning, so it's fine.
+Vite is much better for using the technologies I used, but you know, client wanted CRA, so I used CRA.

 Using node `v16.14.2` is recommended, or is it forced...?

 ## Usage